From the end of the Cold War to the first recorded celebrations of Christmas, a number of significant historical events have happened during December.

 25th December, 1914

-After hearing German troops in the trenches opposite singing carols the night before, a World War I Christmas truce was reached.
+During the First World War, when British soldiers heard German troops in the trenches opposite singing carols on Christmas Eve, a World War I Christmas truce was reached.

-British and German soldiers met in no man’s land; exchanging gifts, taking photographs, and in some cases, playing impromptu football games.
-Time was also provided for both sides to bury casualties and repair trenches.
+British and German soldiers met in no man’s land; they exchanged gifts, took photographs, and played impromptu football games.
+Both sides also took time to bury casualties and repair trenches.

 The truce wasn’t observed everywhere along the Western Front, and in some areas, the fighting continued.
-This was largely because officers feared that the truce would undermine fighting spirit.
+This was largely because officers feared that a truce would undermine the fighting spirit.

-After Boxing Day, the friendly meetings in no man’s land began to fade out and the war continued.
+After Boxing Day, the friendly meetings in no man’s land ended and the war continued.

 28th December, 1918